American Red Cross urging healthy individuals to donate blood amid coronavirus outbreak

-As the nation’s largest blood collector and provider, the Red Cross never wants to get to the point where there are no blood on the shelves.
+As the nation’s largest blood collector and provider, the Red Cross never wants to get to the point where there is no blood on the shelves.

 Type O blood and platelet donors are especially needed right now, but they are encouraging all blood donors to give.